 The St. Francis Breast Health Center offers a full range of diagnostic technology, including digital mammography, Breast MRI and Breast Ultrasound.
-Located at ST. FRANCIS eastside in Greenville, SC and convenient to areas throughout the Upstate, SC, the Breast Health Center is also equipped to perform procedures such as sentinel node biopsies.
+Located at St. Francis Eastside in Greenville, the Breast Health Center is also equipped to perform procedures such as sentinel node biopsies.

-Digital mammography is available in only 8 percent of breast centers in the nation ... and ST. FRANCIS eastside was first to provide full field digital mammography in the Upstate, SC area.
-The St. Francis Breast Health Center now offers two digital mammography machines that allow for more accurate and quicker readings.
+The St. Francis Breast Health Center offers two digital mammography machines that allow for more accurate and quicker readings.
 Other features of digital mammography include:

 - Images can be magnified as well as the contrast and brightness adjusted, adding confidence to the interpretation and reducing the need for patient call-backs